huyingjie/notebook/source/neuroscience/depression.md

 * alias: CEO of the brain
 * circuit: the center of planning and decision-making circuits
 * function:
+    * self motivation
+    * control impulses
+      * the master of inhibition. inhibit impulses, distractions and irrelevant thoughts is crucial to **focused thinking**.
+      When the PFC dos not inhibit well, the result will be attention deficit hyperactivity disorder (ADHD).
+    * appropriateness of behavior
+    cognitive control
     planning
+    executive functions
+    goal setting
+    descioin-making
+    action planning
+    planning
     executive decisions
     rational thought
-    control impulses
-    motivation
     generate thoughts and inihibits distracting Thoughts
-    the master of inhibition. inhibit impulses, distractions and irrelevant thoughts is crucial to focused thinking.
-    When the PFC dos not inhibit well, the result will be attention deficit hyperactivity disorder (ADHD).

     emotion (e.g., fear, anxious) overrides plan, intelligent action